azaelgg/token-grabber-google-extension/README.md

 # token-grabber-google-extension
-proof concept of token grabbing with a google extension
+proof concept of token grabbing with a google extension (useless)